 As we said before, making a survival shelter in the wilderness could be the best moral booster for troubling times.
 As humans we long for 3 things, security, community, and personal relationships.
 While we can't build a community or personal relationships out of wood and debris, we can sure provide security through a sturdy shelter!

-We're going to go over the most basic of shelters, but if you want to learn more you can check out the post we did a while back on this same topic.
+We're going to go over the most basic of shelters, but if you want to learn more you can check out the post we did on wilderness survival shelters.

 Making a Lean to Shelter

 This certainly isn't the Ritz of survival shelters, but for our purposes this will be a gem and a half!